AlexR3000/SeminarATC/README.md

   After that, running the [DynamoDebugSetUp project](ATCDataserver/DynamoDebugSetUp)will create a table RecognizedAirPicture for the DynamoDB
   ### Build a Serverless Application Model
   Navigate to [ATCDataserver](ATCDataserver) in a terminal.
 There the [template.yaml](ATCDataserver/template.yaml) file is located.
 Change the environment variable DYNAMODB_ENDPOINT_DEBUG to match your ip address.
-  Important note: Using the loopback address 127.0.0.1 or localhost will most likely not work
+  > **Important Note:** Using the loopback address 127.0.0.1 or localhost will most likely not work
   ```
     Environment:
       Variables: